wheel-s/wheel-s/README.md

 ## Hi there 👋

-My name is George and im a trained software developer interested in JavaScript and python
+My name is George and im a trained software developer interested in python, JavaScript and sql

 - 🔭 I’m currently working on
   smart goal coach to help achieve goals efficiently and a Machine learning model

-- 🌱 I recently built a to automatically sort files into folders and subfolder, check it out here.
+- 🌱 I recently built a program to automatically sort files into folders and subfolder, check it out [here](https://github.com/learning-automation).

+- 👯 I’m looking to collaborate on projects

+- 📫 How to reach: toshirou2002@gmail.com

 <!--